PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 MOFIELDS defines which message fields are to be or are being sent.
 The fields are sent in ascending ID order.

 The length of each field will vary depending on the value it contains.
-Unnecessary leading or trailing zeros will be removed to help save message credits.

-E.g. a longitude 170 degrees West will be sent as "-170.0" not "-170.0000000"; 20 degrees East will be sent as "20.0" not "020.0000000"

-By default, float values will always be sent with at least one decimal place (but this can be suppressed too by defining SUPDP in the code).

 ---
 ### Binary